Team-Rhine/Rhine/README.md

 ### Controls
 Use 4 keys of your choice (PC) / buttons on your screen (mobile) to tap up/down/left/right, once the player gets close enough to the note!

-After encourting a prolonged note, hold the correct key.
+After encountering a prolonged note, hold the correct key until the note ends.

 ### Judgement
 🟨 - Perfect